-Discussions on Guinea Pigs0118
+Discussions on Guinea Pigs

-< What are practical, species-adequate ways of housing guinea pigs?0119 >
+< What are practical, species-adequate ways of housing guinea pigs? >

-We keep our group-housed animals in recycled rabbit cages0120 with perforated floors.
-Each cage is furnished with a Macrolon Type IV rodent cage that has sawdust bedding with a generous layer-about 8 cm thick-of hay.0121 The animals tunnel, hide and sleep in the hay.
+We keep our group-housed animals in recycled rabbit cages with perforated floors.
+Each cage is furnished with a Macrolon Type IV rodent cage that has sawdust bedding with a generous layer-about 8 cm thick-of hay.
 On top of that, hay is a favored foraging substrate for them.
 I do not find that hay creates a mess.